 The 100,000 Genomes Project

-You can read all about the 100,000 Genomes Project in the different sections below or download all of this information in our full narrative here: Narrative – Genomics England and the 100,000 Genomes Project.
+You can read about the background and history of the 100,000 Genomes Project below, or download the full narrative: Narrative – Genomics England and the 100,000 Genomes Project.

 In April 2003 one of the most significant scientific breakthroughs of modern times was announced.
 After years of painstaking research carried out by thousands of dedicated scientists across the world, the complete genetic code of a human being – their genome – could now be published.